davarashly/dropit/README.md

 ### Guidelines

 * Keep code clean and organized
-* Please showcase your knowladge of best practices and your understanding of React in this assignment
+* Please showcase your knowledge of best practices and your understanding of React in this assignment
 * Submit the task via mail or a private repo

 ## Design